In this article I'll explain how to format form elements by using CSS.

 The following styles set only the backbone for further and more advanced styles.

-We've resetted the default margin and padding on the form
+We've resetted the default margin and padding on the form and fieldset elements.

 Then we've specified a width for our form, plus font and colors.